 Mission Statement: The Department of Emergency Medicine will provide state-of-the-art, compassionate emergency care in an environment of academic excellence.

-Welcome to the Truman Medical Center (TMC)/University of Missouri at Kansas City (UMKC) School of Medicine Department of Emergency Medicine.
+Welcome to the University Health Truman Medical Center (UHTMC)/University of Missouri at Kansas City (UMKC) School of Medicine Department of Emergency Medicine.
 As a safety-net facility, TMC is one of America’s Essential Hospitals.
 Thank you for taking the time to visit and learn more about our Department and residency.
 As a graduate of the residency program (2004) I’m proud of the advances we have made in our Department and the strong residency training experience we are able to provide.

 University Health Truman Medical Center is the primary teaching hospital for the UMKC School of Medicine.
 TMC is a Missouri State Designated Level I Trauma Center, a STEMI Center, and the only hospital in downtown Kansas City, MO.
 The Emergency Department has about 63,000 adult patient visits per year.
 The residency has 11 residents per year in a 1, 2, 3 format.
 The ED has 48 exam rooms including three trauma rooms and a 7-bed urgent care area staffed by advanced practice providers.
 Radiology is in the ED and includes a 128-slice CT scanner.